The Situation

 You might be a good fit for this kind of engagement if:

-• Your engineering team is focused on product and can't carve out 3–6 months for integration work
+- Your engineering team is focused on product and can't carve out weeks for integration distribution work

-• You've seen competitors show up in Claude's marketplace or ChatGPT's GPT store
+- You've seen competitors show up in Claude's directory or ChatGPT's App Directory

 The Bottom Line

 Quo didn't hire an integration engineer.
-They didn't spin up a 6-month project.
-They brought in a managed integration partner at $5K/month and shipped an MCP server, Claude connector, and ChatGPT integration in under 90 days — while their engineering team stayed on the product roadmap.
+They didn't try to figure out distribution across AI platforms on their own.
+They brought in a managed integration partner at $5K/month and shipped a production MCP server, Claude connector, and ChatGPT app in under 90 days — while their engineering team stayed on the product roadmap.